Updated: Sep 19

 I finally decided I was ready to work with plant medicine, I was ready to see what might be revealed to me and ready to integrate what I would learn.
 A friend and I were going to stay a week after the women's retreat we were hosting in Peru.
-Unfortunately we had to postpone the retreat because Peru wasn't allowing anyone coming from Europe to enter the country.
+Unfortunately, we had to postpone the retreat because Peru wasn't allowing anyone coming from Europe to enter the country.
 This was devastating for me.
-In the weeks to follow, I noticed I was becoming very short tempered and irritable.
-Getting upset over minor things and losing control of my anger.
+In the weeks to follow, I noticed I was becoming very short-tempered and irritable.
+Getting upset over minor things and lost control of my anger.
 It was consuming me and I did not like the person I was becoming.
 No matter how much or how deep I went in my meditation and breathwork sessions, I couldn't get it to stop.
-I believe things happen for a reason, they might not make sense at the time, but eventually it is revealed.
-I was made aware of a plant medicine retreat from a company that host events all over Europe (many in Italy where I live).
+I believe things happen for a reason, they might not make sense at the time, but eventually, it is revealed.
+I was made aware of a plant medicine retreat from a company that hosts events all over Europe (many in Italy where I live).
 They have many shamans and healers they work with, many using different types of plant medicine.
 I ended up signing up for their next retreat.

 Preparing for the ceremonies

 Just as I believe you need to be mentally ready to work with plant medicine, I also think it's wise to physically prepare for the ceremony.
 Working with plant medicine is like a relationship, you are both bringing something to the table and both of you have work to do.
-In order for ayahuasca to provide an experience that is healing and beneficial, your body needs to do it's part to give it the energy and space to create the healing environment.
+In order for ayahuasca to provide an experience that is healing and beneficial, your body needs to do its part to give it the energy and space to create the healing environment.
 Some of the food you will abstain from prior to your ceremony can be seen as an irritant or toxin to the body.
-By not eating these things, you are clearing out a potential build up or toxic load of mental and spiritual energy blockers and allowing the healing energy to get to work once it is metabolized.
+By not eating these things, you are clearing out a potential build-up or toxic load of mental and spiritual energy blockers and allowing the healing energy to get to work once it is metabolized.

 Setting your intentions for the ceremony